 FREETOWN, September 13th 2017 - Sia Twiyor* survived the 14 August mudslides but lost 16 members of her family in the disaster including her husband, brothers and sisters.
 Some of them had come to spend the school holidays with her.
-As she struggles to cope, Sia continues to cry.
-She has suffered countless sleepless nights since the incident occurred.
+Sia is now struggling to cope and has suffered countless sleepless nights since the incident occurred.

-Sia, along with her three young children went to attend a church meeting on the night of 13 August and, because the rain was so heavy, stayed with family in a different part of the city.
+Along with her three young children, Sia travelled to attend a church meeting on the night of 13 August.
+Because the rain was so heavy, they stayed with family in a different part of the city.
 This decision would save their lives.
-“That night I called home and also in the morning I talked to my husband on the phone.
+“That morning before the landslide, I talked to my husband on the phone.
 When news of the disaster broke, all of their phones were off.
-I got worried but it never remotely occurred to me that anything like this could possibly have happened.”
+I got worried but of course it never occurred to me that anything like this could possibly have happened.”

 Like Sia, survivors and families of those that perished in the mudslides and flooding are still grappling with the realities of their irreparable loss.
 The human toll and damage to property was huge.
 Over 500 bodies have been discovered with over 800 people reported missing, all buried under the mountain slice or washed away into the ocean by the deluge.

 Trauma is a major issue for those affected.
 Many families have been displaced and have relocated to makeshift structures.
 Children have also been orphaned, staying with family members, often wanting for essential resources, or in camps.

 In order to support the mental health needs of those affected, the Ministry of Health and Sanitation and the World Health Organization (WHO) with funding from the UK Government (UKaid), JSI and USAID quickly deployed Mental Health Nurses pulled from other parts of the country to provide urgent Psychological First Aid, focusing initially on psychosocial and trauma counselling.